Aconcagua, Argentina: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. Be careful to pick the right type.
-Most adapters for sale now are just plug changers and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types I. Be careful to get the correct type.
+The vast majority of adapters available online are just plugs and expect your devices to change the voltage themselves.
 If your electronics can't do that they could get destroyed.
 This one should be sufficient for most countries.

 August